 Birding the Nansei Shoto – literally the Southwest Islands

-This island chain stretches in an arc between Kyushu and Taiwan and includes the island groups of Amami, Okinawa, Miyako, Ishigaki, Iriomote and Yonaguni.
+This island chain stretches in an arc between Kyushu and Taiwan and includes the island groups of Amami, Okinawa, Miyako, Ishigaki, Iriomote and Yonaguni, nearly 200 islands in all.
 The area supports a number of very localized endemic species of mammals, birds, reptiles, amphibians, and arthropods, and is of interest to birders both for migration and for vagrants.

 Japan’s southern extension is a separate archipelago in its own right – the Nansei Shoto.
 Justifiably defined as East Asia’s answer to the Galapagos, the numerous islands in the warm waters between Japan’s southern island of Kyushu and the island of Taiwan are fascinatingly different from the rest of Japan.
 They are astonishingly rich in natural history.